zeroc-ice/ice/csharp/BuildInstructions.md

 To build the Ice assemblies, services and tests, run

-    MSBuild msbuild\ice.proj

-It is also possible to build the test suite using the binary NuGet packages, use:

-    MSbuild msbuild\ice.proj /p:ICE_BIN_DIST=all
+    msbuild msbuild\ice.proj

 Upon completion, the Ice assemblies are placed in the `Assemblies` subdirectory.

+If you want to run the test suite without building the entire source base, use this
+command:

+    msbuild msbuild\ice.proj /p:ICE_BIN_DIST=all

+The build will automatically install ZeroC's official Ice binary NuGet packages if necessary.

 ## Running the .NET Tests